 Highlights include the $125,000 President's Cup Grand Prix (a World Cup qualifier), the Puissance high-jump competition presented by The Boeing Company, and the WIHS Equitation Finals featuring the country's top junior riders.
-Kids' Day, Barn Night, WIHS Shetland Pony Steeplechase Championship Series, presented by Charles Owen, entertaining exhibitions, community activities, a silent auction and fabulous shopping in more than 50 specialty boutiques round out this exciting week.
+Kids' Day, Barn Night, the WIHS Shetland Pony Steeplechase Championship Series, presented by Charles Owen, entertaining exhibitions, community activities, a silent auction and fabulous shopping in more than 50 specialty boutiques round out this exciting week.

 Since its debut, the WIHS has been a Washington institution attended by presidents, first ladies, celebrities, military and business leaders, as well as countless horse enthusiasts of all ages.

 Washington International Horse Show Association, Ltd. is a 501(c)(3) nonprofit charitable organization headquartered in Washington, DC.
 WIHS Ratings: FEI CSI4*-W, USEF Premier Hunter, USEF 5* Jumper